Skip to content

 Is Xero suitable for freelancers?

-The Starter plan at $20 per month covers invoicing and basic bookkeeping for freelancers, but the 20-invoice monthly limit constrains active freelancers.
+The Early plan at $25 per month covers invoicing and basic bookkeeping for freelancers, but the 20-invoice monthly limit constrains active freelancers.
 FreshBooks or Wave are often better fits for freelancers with simple finances.
 Xero makes the most sense for freelancers who deal with international clients and multiple currencies, where its FX support saves significant manual work.